tslaird/ClusterSearch/README.md

 ### Downloading gbff files
 The first step is to download files from RefSeq.
 This can be done manually via a web interface if desired however the ```download_gbff_files_parallel()``` function enables doing this from the command line.
 The function first downloads the RefSeq assembly summary file and then gets the ftp paths for each genome for subsequent download.
 If you are running the workflow on an HPC or with lots of storage you can certainly download all RefSeq genomes.
 However, the function takes a parameter ```filter_params``` which lets you subset the entire RefSeq dataset to only include geomes of interest (for example just from a particular genus or species).
 For the example here the filter will allow only complete genomes which contain the word "Pseudomonas putida" and that are the latest version of the genome entry.
-You can filter based on any column of the assembly summary file using the
+You can filter based on any column of the assembly summary file using the query syntax available in the pandas python package (see more here: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.query.html).

 ```
 download_gbff_files_parallel(filter_params="assembly_level == 'Complete Genome' and organism_name.str.contains('Pseudomonas putida')")
 ```

-The files will be downloadeed to a folder named ```gbff_files```
+The files will be downloaded to a folder named ```gbff_files```

 The files will then be unzipped to a folder named ```gbff_unzipped_files```